 Old Demdyke (One of Pendle Witches)

 During the 1612 trials of the Pendle Witch Trials, Old Demdyke died in one of the cells.
 Her spirit is believed to be responsible for much of the paranormal and poltergeist activity in the old cell within the Well Tower.

 One of the castle's earliest uses was as a prison, first recorded in 1196.
-This became a main function of Lancaster Castle during the English Civil War of 1642 - 1651.
+This became the primary function of Lancaster Castle during the English Civil War of 1642 - 1651.
 Royalist soldiers failed in their attempt to gain control and were imprisoned here.
-During the late 12th and early 13th centuries, the original timber castle was replaced with stone.
-The castle was again made stronger before for the Spanish Invasion.
+The original timber castle was replaced with stone during the late 12th and early 13th centuries.
+The court was again made stronger before the Spanish Invasion.
 After Elizabeth I was excommunicated in 1570, she declared all Roman Catholics guilty of treason.
 Any living within the area were taken to Lancaster Castle for trial.

 Between 1931 and 1937, the council used the building to train police officers.
 It re-opened as a prison in 1955 and remained in full use until 2011 because it was outdated and costly.

 This dark history of Lancaster Castle is long and harsh.
-It dates back to Roman times where it stood against the ancient Picts and Scots tribes.
+It dates back to Roman times, where it stood against the ancient Picts and Scots tribes.
 Owned by the Duchy of Lancaster (The Queen), the castle has survived many invasions.
 The Lancashire Witch Trials were held here in 1612, including the notorious Pendle Witches.
-More than 265 public hangings took place from 1762 - 1865, for anything from murder to cattle theft.
-Until 2011, it was a Category C Prison and German prisoners were held here during the First World War.
+More than 265 public hangings took place from 1762 – to 1865 for anything from murder to cattle theft.
+Until 2011, it was a Category C Prison, and German prisoners were held here during the First World War.

 Share This Ghost Hunt